 At Baxter we believe science is an opportunity for students to roll up their sleeves and get busy investigating the world round them.
 We have a dedicated science room, where grades can go to investigate a range of scientific concepts using a wide variety of materials and equipment.
 Our camping program also gives us the opportunity to investigate natural sciences in their settings.

 The LOTE (Language Other Than English) that is taught at Baxter Primary School is Bahasa Indonesia, the national language of Indonesia.
-The LOTE program is a new and up-coming program at our school.
-It is currently taught at junior school level in prep and grade 1 with plans to continue expanding each year.
+The LOTE program is an up-coming program at our school.
+It is currently taught from foundation to year 3 with plans to continue expanding each year.
 The program focuses on cultural understanding as well as language experiences where students can use the vocabulary learnt in a fun, engaging and authentic way.

 - Bahasa Indonesia is an accessible language for beginning learners of a second language.

 - It has an uncomplicated system of grammar and vocabulary and uses the same alphabet as English.

 - Indonesia is Australia’s largest and closet neighbour so that learning basic conversational skills in Indonesian can open up opportunities for our students in their future.